Generative Machine Learning for Multivariate Angular Simulation: Conclusion and discussion

-As there was no clear individual ``winner'' in our study, i.e., no single method out-performed the others across all data sets, model selection is an important consideration.
+As there was no clear individual `winner' in our study, i.e., no single method out-performed the others across all data sets, model selection is an important consideration.
 In particular, our results show that the type of metric used to assess the methods can influence their ranking.
 It is therefore wise to consider a range of validation metrics, and ensure that these are tailored to the application at hand.
 Our motivation for this study was primarily based on the use of angular-radial representations in multivariate extremes.
-In such settings, simulating angular data will generally be one step in a bigger modelling procedure.
+In such settings, simulating angular data will generally be one step in a larger modelling procedure.
 In general, diagnostics will be tailored to the end modelling goal, but assessment of intermediate steps such as this can be useful for identifying potential areas for improvement.

 While the literature on validation metrics in general is very large, only a handful of these have been extended to angular variables; this offers a potential opportunity for further work.
 It would be useful to see a richer pool of methods for evaluation in this context, particularly the development of metrics that are able to fully assess the dependence features of angular distributions, i.e., without placing too much emphasis on marginal behaviour.
+Furthermore, it might be relevant to develop `local' metrics of performance, emphasizing important directional ranges during evaluation.
+The framework of weighted and kernelized scoring rules \citep{allen_weighted_2023} or of aggregation and transformation \citep{pic_proper_2025} could be used to extend the angular energy score to these ends.

-We chose the generative approaches considered in this paper based on the most widely used deep learning techniques in general settings.
+We chose the generative approaches considered in this paper based on the most widely-used deep learning techniques in general settings.
 However, this is an area of very active research, and the introduction of new generative approaches, or the development of existing ones, has the potential to further improve upon the results shown here.
 For instance, advancements in computational efficiency could enhance the feasibility of applying bootstrapping techniques for uncertainty assessment.
 In addition, deep generative techniques are often criticised for their lack of theoretical guarantees.
 In our context, theoretical developments in terms of hyperparameter selection would be particularly welcome, as this is currently a time-consuming and delicate task.

 To summarise, we believe that our study has shown the potential for deep learning approaches to be successfully used for angular variables, and hope that this will be a first step in the development of further generative approaches for angular modelling and simulation.